19noam/Rewasd-Bypass/README.md

 # Rewasd-Bypass
 Bypass reWASD 7 day free trial and reactivate it every time it ends

+# Disclaimer
+English is not my native language so there will be some grammar mistakes.

 # [ONLY DO THIS STEP THE FIRST TIME YOU RUN THIS SCRIPT]